Maxwelton, Queensland: History

 The original Post Office began as a receiving office in 1880.
 It closed and opened many times firstly in 1885, reopening in 1891 and closing again in 1895.
 It was again reopened in 1907 when the Chatfield Creek receiving office some twelve miles away closed.
 It was elevated to a Post Office at the Railway Station in February 1910.
 It became an official post office in 1915.
 It was moved to its later position in 1928.
-In 1970 the Post Office was run in conjunction with Telecom as one of the last manual telephone exchanges in Australia.
+In 1970 the Post Office was run in conjunction with Postmaster-General's Department as one of the last manual telephone exchanges in Australia.
 On 1 September 1970 the post office was downgraded to a Post Office Agency.
 On 6 April 1990 the Post Office Agency ceased.
 A Community Mail Bag was then put into operation.

+In 1892, an artesian bore was drilled to a depth of 1300 ft on the Maxwelton pastoral run.
+It produced water at a temperature of 112 F.

 The neighbourhood of Talmoi takes its name from the former Talmoi railway station.
+The name was chosen by the Queensland Railways in 1912 and is an Aboriginal word meaning a place to camp.

+Maxwelton is situated on a low flood plain and its biggest flood on record was in 1917.
+As the flood waters rose, large numbers of snakes and centipedes sought refuge in the hotel and homesteads with residents needing to kill many snakes.

-The name was chosen by the Queensland Railways Department in 1912 and is an Aboriginal word meaning a place to camp.Maxwelton Provisional School opened on 15 November 1923, becoming Maxwelton State School on 23 April 1925.
+A bridge was completed in 1926 called Hulberts Bridge.
+The Camp Hotel was known locally as the "one-eye" after one of its owners who had one eye, a one eyed horse and a one eyed dog.Maxwelton Provisional School opened on 15 November 1923, becoming Maxwelton State School on 23 April 1925.
 It closed in 1926 but reopened in July 1927.
 It closed permanently in 1989.
 The school was in School Road (20.7217°S 142.6816°E).
 The school building is now used as a house.

 Nonda State School opened on 14 April 1925 and closed on 25 July 1975.
 It was in Corella Street (20.6813°S 142.4857°E).

-Gemoka railway siding was named by the Queensland Railways Department on18 September 1925.
+Gemoka railway siding was named by the Queensland Railways on 18 September 1925.
 Gemoka is an Aboriginal word meaning cattle camp.

-Maxwelton is situated on a low flood plain and its biggest flood on record was in 1917.
-Waters back up for miles, from the Flinders and Alick Creek.
-A bridge was completed in 1926 called Hulberts Bridge.
-The Camp Hotel was known locally as the "one-eye" after one of its owners who had one eye, a one eyed horse and a one eyed dog.